magomimmo/modern-cljs/doc/tutorial-17.md

 typed in by the user.

-To make an example, if the user typed in "foo" as the value of the the `price` input field we'd like to show him the following notification.
+To make an example, if the user typed in "foo" as the value of the the `price` input field we'd like to show to her/him the following notification.

 ![priceError][9]

-But we have a problem.
-Take a look at the following fragment of the `shoppingForm`
+The original HTML fragment

 ```html
 <div>